-Work and Money Issues
+Money and Work Issues

-Money and work problems are the most commonly cited causes for relationship disagreements leading to divorce or separation.
 Additional conflicts about work arise when we recognize that there is no one definition to identify overworking, work addiction or compulsive work, nor one cohesive perspective with which to view work behavior.
 A research abstract in the Journal of Behavioral Addictions explored ten myths about work addiction.
 To the authors’ point, the balance between what is a healthy passion for work and work addiction is very delicate, because for most of us, work is a positive and necessary experience.

 The balance between what is a healthy passion for work and work addiction is very delicate, because for most of us, work is a positive and necessary experience.